-In summary, the intermediate sized face model was found to evolve a better quality composite than either the larger or the smaller versions.
-The expectation was for an inverse relationship between model size and composite quality, but this was only found to be model performance improved partially true: considerably when reducing the build from 70 to 50 faces; this trend did not continue to 30 faces, though there was weak evidence of benefit relative to the largest.
+In summary, the intermediate size face model was found to evolve a better quality composite than either the larger or the smaller versions.
+The expectation was for an inverse relationship between model size and composite quality, but this was only found to be partially model performance true: improved considerably when reducing the build from 70 to 50 faces; this trend did not continue to 30 faces, though there was weak evidence of benefit relative to the largest.
 It would appear therefore that a somewhat smaller sized tailored model is of value for evolving composites.
-Note that the variability in composite quality from the intermediate model was considerably less than the largest: the standard deviation was approximately 50% less and approached significance on an F-test, p = .081.
+Note that the variability in composite quality from the intermediate model was considerably less than the largest: the standard deviation was about 50% less and approaches significance on an F-test, p = .081.
 Thus, the evidence is that the intermediate sized model not only evolves an overall better composite than the largest, it is also more consistent.